whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-04-Oui-Please-Subscription-Box-1.4-July-2015-Review-Coupon.md

 <DD>4 Coasters, Stated Value $20</DD>
 </DL>

 <p>These coasters were made exlusively for Oui Please as you can see, and although $20 is quite pricey for paper coasters, I believe the value is in the art which I appreciate.
 Because these coasters are made of paper and are quite thin too, I wouldn't really recommend using them as coasters.
-I know that defeats the purpose and I think it should have given us a postcard type of art display instead.
+I know that defeats the purpose and I think a postcard type of art display would have been better than coasters.
 But they're pretty nevertheless and I just couldn't put them away to never ever be used, so creative old me found a way to display them, see pictures below:</p>

 <center><img src='/images/OuiPlease14Coasters4.jpg'></center>
 <center><img src='/images/OuiPlease14Coasters5.jpg'></center>